somerandomguythatneedshelp/somerandomguythatneedshelp/README.md

 🔭Currently working on making games and learning more C++ as i go

-🌴Future Goals: Finish personal projects and learn to be a full game developer
+🌴Future Goals: Finish personal projects

 🎨Try and get myself into more IOS or MacOS X app development